 Mr. McGuire has a passion for helping students choose success, and for helping educators inspire and encourage lifelong learning among their students.
 He holds a Bachelor of Music degree from James Madison University, as well as Master of School Administration and Educational Specialist degrees from Appalachian State University.
 Mr. McGuire was a finalist for Gaston County Schools Assistant Principal of the Year in 2015.
-In 2016, he was inducted into Appalachian State University’s Cratis Williams Society of Outstanding Graduate Students.
+In 2016, he was chosen for membership in Appalachian State University’s Cratis Williams Society of Outstanding Graduate Students.
 Mr. McGuire is a graduate of the Future Ready Leadership program conducted by the North Carolina Principals and Assistant Principals Association.
 He has been recognized by Rotary International as a Paul Harris Fellow, and he is a member of Phi Mu Alpha Sinfonia Fraternity of America.
 Mr. McGuire is a lifelong learner; he is currently a student in the Doctor of Education program at Appalachian State University.

-Mr. McGuire and his family live in Denver, North Carolina.
-His wife also works for Gaston County Schools, as a special education assistant at Pinewood Elementary School.
-They have a son and two daughters; their son is in his junior year studying commercial and electronic music at Western Carolina University, and both of their daughters attend UNC-Greensboro; their older daughter is in her freshman year studying vocal music education at UNC-Greensboro, and their younger daughter is a high school student in Lincoln County.
-Though Mr. McGuire loves his career as a school administrator, he keeps music alive in his life through his responsibilities as the music director at Asbury United Methodist Church in Lincolnton.
-When he is not working, Mr. McGuire enjoys spending time with his family, playing the guitar and singing, reading, hiking, bicycling, visiting the mountains, and watching sports - especially Atlanta Braves baseball.
+Mr. McGuire and his family live in Gastonia.
+His wife also works for Gaston County Schools, as the music teacher at Carr Elementary School.
+They have three adult children: one son and two daughters.
+Their son is studying commercial and electronic music at Western Carolina University, and both of their daughters attend UNC-Greensboro; their older daughter is studying vocal music education, and their younger daughter is studying English and classical studies.
+Though he loves his career as a school administrator, Mr. McGuire keeps music alive in his life through his responsibilities as a director of music at Myers Memorial United Methodist Church.
+When he is not working, he enjoys spending time with his family, playing the guitar and singing, reading, hiking, visiting the mountains, and watching sports - especially Atlanta Braves baseball.